-16 Tips for an Effortless Outdoor Party
+13 Genius Tips and Ideas for an Effortless Outdoor Party

-Attire.
+Another biggie: give a heads up on attire.
 Everyone (OK, every woman) is wondering what to wear.
 Tank top?
 Sundress?
 Give guests a sense of the vibe: "You wear the flip-flops; we'll flip the burgers" or "Bring your swimsuits!"

 Have Enough Seats

 So you have five patio chairs and 25 guests?
 Assess your indoor furniture.
 The easiest option is to press dining chairs into service, along with any drum stools or poufs.
 If you're keeping things casual, you can spread pretty quilts on the ground and let people gather picnic-style.